jcwoods/DataRake/README.md

 # DataRake
 A regex-based forensics tool used to extract secrets (passwords, tokens, keys, etc) from directories full of text files.

-To run:
+To run from command line:

-    python3 datarake.py <path>
+    python3 datarake.py <path> [<path>, ...]

+To run from Docker image, bind your directory to /scan:

+    docker run -v /local/volume:/scan datarake

-The given path will be traversed recursively.
+The given path(s) will be traversed recursively.
 Pipe-delimited output includes filename, line number, match type, and match value.
 This data is easily imported into your favorite spreadsheet.

 TODO:
 * Package as a real python module ;)